 RTS requirements Standard approach Simplified approach Documentation requirements: These requirements are applicable in the case of initial use, material extension, or changes to the IM model.
-The quality of the documents must be robust enough to provide the reader with a clear understanding of model implementation, usage, etc. √ √ Description of the rationale and objective of the IM model or of change of the IM model; ✓ ✓ The implementation date of the IM model or of the extension/change ✓ ✓ Scope of application of the model or scope affected by model extension/change, with volume characteristics. ✓ ✓ 4.
-Confirmation that the model or its extension/change have been approved in accordance with the counterparties' internal approval processes by the relevant competent bodies, and the date of that approval √ ✓ Quantitative impact of the change or extension on the model or sum of IMs ✓ ✓

-RTS requirements Standard approach Simplified approach 6.
-Technical and process documents relating to the IM model or its material extension/change ✓ Х 7.
-Reports of the counterparties' independent review or validation ✓ √ 8.
-Records of the counterparties' current and previous version number of IM models which have been validated ✓ х 9.
-Appropriate proof of the delegation provided to the third party submitting the application on behalf of the counterparty, where applicable ✓ ✓ 10 List of Validated counterparties which a CP relies upon for the implementation of its model, and of the competent authorities that granted validation of their initial margin models х х
+The quality of the documents must be robust enough to provide the reader with a clear understanding of model implementation, usage, etc. √ ✓ Description of the rationale and objective of the IM model or of change of the IM model ✓ ✓ The implementation date of the IM model or of the extension/change ✓ √ Scope of application of the model or scope affected by model extension/ change, with volume characteristics ✓ √ 4.
+Confirmation that the model or its extension/ change has been approved in accordance with the counterparties' internal approval processes by the relevant competent bodies, and the date of that approval √ √ Quantitative impact of the change or extension on the model or sum of IMs ✓ ✓ 6.
+Technical and process documents relating to the IM model or its material extension/ change ✓ х Reports of the counterparties' independent review or validation ✓ √ Records of the counterparties' current and previous version numbers of IM models which have been validated ✓ Х Appropriate proof of the delegation provided to the third party submitting the application on behalf of the counterparty, where applicable ✓ √ List of validated counterparties that a counterparty relies on for the implementation of its model, and of competent authorities that granted validation of their IM models Х х